The geometry of coalescing random walks, the Brownian web distance and KPZ universality

-We prove Proposition~\ref{prop:DBrfiniteness} about the finiteness of the Brownian web distance in this subsection.
-In order to characterize the case when the Brownian distance $D^\Br$ is infinite in terms of the second statement in Proposition~\ref{prop:DBrfiniteness}, we recall the Brownian last passage percolation with general boundary condition $f$ defined in \eqref{defBLPPwithboundary}.
+Next we prove Proposition~\ref{prop:DBrfiniteness} about the finiteness of the Brownian web distance.
+We recall the Brownian last passage percolation with general boundary condition $f$ defined in \eqref{defBLPPwithboundary}.
 By Lemma~\ref{lemma:BLPPSkorokhod}, the Brownian last passage percolation with boundary $f$ can be obtained as an iterated Skorokhod reflection of Brownian paths started from $f$.
 Next we show that the Brownian last passage percolation diverges everywhere.

 \begin{lemma} Let $f:\R_+\to\R$ be a fixed continuous function.
 For the Brownian last passage percolation with boundary condition $f$ it holds that for any $t>0$ fixed

 \end{lemma}

 \begin{proof} The right-hand side in the definition \eqref{defBLPPwithboundary} is lower bounded by